-We compute the maximum similarity of the 10 most similar places in the dataset for every place in the basic user profile, and use the highest similarity score as the weight for the new place in the enriched user profile.
-The process of building the enriched spatial profile from place similarity with $\gamma$ as an input is shown in Figure 2.
+We extend the profile by the 10 most similar places to every place in the user profile.
+The process of building the enriched spatial profile from place similarity with γ as an input is shown in Figure 2.
+The complexity of the enrichment algorithm is O(NM), where N is the number of users and M is the number of places in the user profile.